appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/integrations-and-access/ssl-configuration.md

 ```

 :::caution
 The `storeWeb.customDomain.port` must be `8443` if the `enabledTls` option is set to `true`.

-Since we forward the `TCP/443` to the `TCP/8443` port with [Socat](/self-hosted-appcircle/install-server/podman#overcoming-privileged-port-limitations) on the host, you will connect to the Enterprise App Store with port `TCP/443` port.
+Since we forward the `TCP/443` to the `TCP/8443` port with [Socat](/self-hosted-appcircle/install-server/podman#overcoming-privileged-port-limitations) on the host, you will connect to the Enterprise App Store with the `TCP/443` port.
 :::

 </TabItem>